 Get help launching your career in politics, policy or public service with an inside view of American government.
 The Capitol Hill Internship Program supports internships in Washington, D.C., or local Congressional districts for students who are interested in learning more about the Legislative Branch.
 Students who secure an unpaid, non-credit internship can receive a stipend of $450 per week up to a maximum of $4,500 for the summer.
 The application process is competitive and five students will be selected to receive funding.

 Interested students should begin by attending an information session.
 Information Sessions are held throughout the fall semester.
-Check the calendar on The Bridge to find dates and times.
+Check the calendar on Handshake to find dates and times.

 Application Deadline: Monday, Oct.
 21, 2019